polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/evm_module.md

 ## EVM Module vs Ethereum Network

-The EVM module should be able to produce nearly identical result as the Ethereum mainnet, including gas cost and balance changes.
+The EVM module should be able to produce nearly identical results compared to the Ethereum mainnet, including gas cost and balance changes.

-Observable behaviors of the contract that might be different include:
+Observable differences include:

 * The available length of block hashes may not be 256 depending on the configuration of the System module in the Substrate runtime.
-* Difficulty and coinbase does not make sense in this module, and is currently hard coded to zero.
+* Difficulty and coinbase, which do not make sense in this module and is currently hard coded to zero.

 We currently do not aim to make unobservable behaviors, such as state root, to be the same.
 We also don't aim to follow the exact same transaction / receipt format.
 However, given one Ethereum